zoxpx/pxdocs/content/reference/knowledge-base/px-licensing.md

 ### Trial License

 The "Trial" license activates automatically when the [px-enterprise](/) is installed.
-The trial license provides the full product functionality for 30 days.
+The trial license provides the full product functionality (except PX-DR) for 30 days.

 ```
 DESCRIPTION                  ENABLEMENT  ADDITIONAL INFO